pranavajith/ChatApp/README.md

 - **Message History**: Store chat history on the server-side and retrieve it when users connect.
 (Update: Done ✅)
 - **Private Messaging**: Enable direct messaging between users for private conversations.
 (Update: Done ✅)
 - **File Sharing**: Support sending images, documents, and other file types within the chat.
 - **Search Functionality**: Allow users to search through past messages for easy access to information.
+(Update: Done ✅)
 - **Notification System**: Implement browser notifications for new messages, even when the app is not in focus.

 ### 3. **Security Features**